B-300

 The B-300 is a reusable man-portable anti-tank weapon system developed by Israel Military Industries in the late 1970s for use by the Israel Defense Forces.
 The B-300 can be carried and operated by a single operator and is effective to approximately 400 m.
 Pre-packaged munitions and simple operating mechanisms make the weapon quite versatile, permitting use by airborne, motorized, and ground troops alike.
-When defence publications first heard reports of the B-300 in the early 1980s, various reports stated in error that it was an Israeli improved and manufactured version of the Russian RPG-7.
+When defence publications first heard reports of the B-300 in the early 1980s, various reports stated in error that it was an improved Israeli manufactured version of the Russian RPG-7.

 Usage

 Munitions used by the B-300 are propelled by a solid rocket motor, and can be equipped with one of two warhead variants.
 The first, high-explosive anti-tank round, provides specialized support for anti-tank missions.
 The second, known as a high-explosive follow-through round, is designed for use against fortified targets or enemy units behind cover.
 A primary charge punches a hole through the protective structure, allowing a secondary anti-personnel charge to pass through and detonate within the building.
 The B-300 was produced during the 1980s and entered service in limited quantities within Israeli Defence Forces SF units.